 The following is a guest post by Brandon Fitzgerald, project manager of a Law Library staffing contract, writer and student of poetry and literature.
-This post originally appeared on the In Custodia Legis: Law Librarians of Congress blog.

-As we come out of National Poetry Month, I have been thinking about my earliest post on the relationship between law and poetry and my follow-up titled “Poetic Justice” that more narrowly explores poetry through the lens of the Supreme Court.
+As we come to the tail-end of National Poetry Month, I have been thinking about my earliest post on the relationship between law and poetry and my follow-up titled “Poetic Justice” that more narrowly explores poetry through the lens of the Supreme Court.
 We know that several Supreme Court justices had a penchant for poetry, including Oliver Wendell Holmes, Jr. who had been elected class poet as a student at Harvard; Melville Fuller; and most notably Joseph Story who was known as “the poet of Marblehead,” but whose works were poorly received both commercially and critically.
 Their creative pursuits, however, were largely confined to their formative years.
 Yet, some judges manage to weave their love of verse into their legal careers.
 In this post, let’s take a walk on the quirky side of law: court opinions written in rhyme.

 Poetry affords judges opportunities for unconventional creative expression.
 As we will see, the more absurd or perhaps frivolous the case, the more eccentric the form of a decision can arguably take.
 Does a judge’s responsibility to be right necessarily preclude a judge’s ability to be witty?
 Or does the poetic form diminish the gravity and sincerity of a litigant’s grievance?
 Every legal professional can come to her or his own conclusion on this matter, but it is an unquestionably amusing exercise to visit some decisions rendered in verse.
 Let’s look at a few.

 In Fisher v.
 Lowe (333 N.W.2d 67), the case is best described by the clearly amused staff at Westlaw in their publication of the case:

 He sued car’s owner, driver, too,